franzbu/EnhancedSpaces.spoon/README.md

 ## Switching Between Windows

 You can use macOS's integrated window switcher (cmd-tab) or any third party switcher such as [AltTab]([[https://www.hammerspoon.org/](https://karabiner-elements.pqrs.org/](https://alt-tab-macos.netlify.app/))) for switching between all of your windows.
-Also for switching between the different windows of one application you can use Apple's own switcher or any third party alternatives.
+Also for switching between the different windows of one application you can use Apple's integrated switcher or any third party alternatives.

 However, since mSpaces provide additional features, Mellon provides further possibilities for switching between windows, namely switching between the windows on the current mSpace and switching between references of windows ('sticky windows').